SpicyWasab/SpicyWasab/README.md

 ## My backstory
 I started to learn code with C at the age of 11 using only online ressources and an old-crappy Android tablet.
-It was a good introduction to low level programming and how a computer works.
-I then moved to other languages (for instance, a quick introduction to Java), but I really started to settle 2 years later with Javascript, for web development but also Discord bots using NodeJS.
+It was a good introduction to low level programming and how computers work.
+I then moved to other languages (for instance, a quick introduction to Java, C++...), but I really started to settle 2 years later with Javascript, for web development purposes as well as creating Discord bots using NodeJS.

-I've been using Linux as my daily-driver for 4 years as well.
+I've been using Linux as my daily-driver for 4 years.
 I started during the lockdown due to the global pandemic.
-I wasn't fond of the graphical environment the default Ubuntu flavour ships with, so I started with Linux Mint, another Ubuntu flavour that uses Cinnamon.
-After a while I tried other distros, but nowadays I use Arch Linux.
+I wasn't fond of the graphical environment the default Ubuntu flavour ships with, so I started with Linux Mint, another Ubuntu flavour that uses Cinnamon, a Windows-like environment.
+After a while I tried a lot of other distros, but nowadays I use Arch Linux.
 I really enjoyed using Fedora Silverblue though, I really like the whole "immutable distros" trend, and I apply some of their principles on my Arch install to make it more robust.

+(ironically, I'm not fond of the modified GNOME Ubuntu uses, but I daily drive GNOME as a Desktop Environment, with almost no extension at all)

+*I was always really interested in space btw... may want try to become an astronaut one day 👀*

 ## Languages and Tools